diogoodev/computacao/anotacoes/Lesson 8 - Human Rights.md

 -   Active voice: "They will write the report."
 -   Passive voice: "The report will be written by them." ou "The report will be being written by them."

+## Passive Modal Perfect

+A estrutura do "Passive Modal Perfect" (Passado Modal Perfeito na voz passiva) é formada pelo verbo modal "should have been" seguido do verbo principal no particípio passado.

+>[!Construção]
+>modal verb + have been + past participle

+Exemplo:
+- Active voice: "They should have finished the project by now."
+- Passive voice: "The project should have been finished by them by now."

+Observe que o verbo modal "should" foi transformado em "should have been", indicando uma ação no passado.
+O verbo principal "finish" foi alterado para o particípio passado "finished".
+A construção "by them" indica o agente da ação.

+O "Passive Modal Perfect" é usado para expressar a ideia de que algo deveria ter sido feito no passado, mas não foi.
+Indica uma oportunidade ou expectativa não cumprida.

+### Exemplos

+Alguns exemplos adicionais com outros verbos modais na voz passiva no tempo verbal do "Modal Perfect" (Modal Perfeito):

+1. "She could have been promoted to a higher position."
+   (Ela poderia ter sido promovida para um cargo mais alto.)

+2. "The package may have been delivered while we were out."
+   (O pacote pode ter sido entregue enquanto estávamos fora.)

+3. "They might have been selected for the scholarship."
+   (Eles podem ter sido selecionados para a bolsa de estudos.)

+4. "The concert should have been attended by more people."
+   (O show deveria ter sido frequentado por mais pessoas.)

+5. "He would have been invited if he had known about the event."
+   (Ele teria sido convidado se tivesse sabido do evento.)

+Esses exemplos ilustram o uso dos diferentes verbos modais na voz passiva no tempo verbal do "Modal Perfect".
+Lembre-se de que a construção "by" seguida do agente pode ser adicionada, se necessário, para indicar quem realizou a ação na voz passiva.

+Espero que isso ajude!
+Se você tiver mais perguntas ou precisar de mais exemplos, é só pedir.